 ‘By’, ‘for’ and ‘about’ – are the three essential words in the world of community access broadcasting.
 ‘For’ and ‘about’ are objectives of all public broadcasters, but the word that sets access broadcasting apart is that little one: ‘by’.

-In community access broadcasting, the people are at the centre of the process and there is no editor.
+In Community Access Media, the people are at the centre of the process and there is no editor.
 Throughout New Zealand real people are making local radio that is vital, engaging, representative and unique, reflecting our many cultures and collectives as well as some of our most colourful individuals and interests.

 Access Radio Taranaki Mission Statement